 Not surprisingly, most respondents saw the most potential in areas such as invoicing, managing expense claims, reporting, and administration tasks, with key benefits including freeing up staff time to do higher value, core business tasks, lowering costs, and improving the accuracy of results.

 So far, so good.
 But the same survey found fewer than 20% of those surveyed are currently benefiting from automation.
 And this isn’t just a UK phenomenon, in my experience, business leaders in other countries such as the US, the Nordics, and other parts of Europe are also hesitating.

 So what’s preventing companies from taking advantage?

 One issue is the question of technology.
 Many businesses are struggling with uncertainties about how to select, implement, and manage automation in their organizations.
-Dividing lines between robotic process automation (RPA), artificial intelligence (AI) and machine learning can blur, and it can be difficult to know what’s best suited for individual circumstances.
-If you’re interested in the detail of how to apply automation then take a look at our Automation Drive Suite.
+Dividing lines between robotic process automation (RPA), artificial intelligence (AI), and machine learning can blur, and it can be difficult to know what’s best-suited for individual circumstances.
+If you’re interested in the details of how to apply automation then take a look at our Automation Drive Suite.

 And then there’s the question of financing the transition.
 Just under a third of respondents to our survey said that implementation costs were the main barrier across all the technologies.

 I believe there are some understandable misconceptions here—understandable because for many this is as yet uncharted territory.
 There’s a fear factor—should we adopt?
 How should we do it?
 What benefits will we see?